randomuser1829/Awful-Game-Code/README.md

 Building is really easy unlike that one Linux distro.
 All you have to do is:

 * Make sure you have `gcc`
-* Type `mingw32-make` or something... and your done.
+* Type `mingw32-make` or something... and you're done.
 * Don't look at the warnings

 # What?